maxlou05/CMIMC-2020/README.md

 The contest is done in teams of 3.
 It has two parts: an optimization round and an AI round.
 Each round has 3 questions.

 Our team split the work by having one person do one question per round.
-Later, I helped out my friend as I finished mine.
+If we are done, then we would help eachother out.

 # Optimization round
 (Circle Covers & Unique Products)